-Our class defines a wait\time function that will make the simulated users wait between 5 and 9 seconds after each task is executed.
+Our class defines a wait_time function that will make the simulated users wait between 5 and 9 seconds after each task is executed.
+For more info see wait time attribute.

 '''

-@task(2)
+@task

-def index(self):
+def index_page(self):

-self.client.get("/")

-self.client.get("/ajax-notifications/")

-@task(1)
+self.client.get("/hello")

+self.client.get("/world")

+@task(3)

-def view_post(self):
+def view_item(self):

 ...

 '''

-We've also declared two tasks by decorating two methods with @task and given them different weights (2 and 1).
-When a simulated user of this type runs it'll pick one of either index or view\post - with twice the chance of picking index - call that method and then pick a duration uniformly between 5 and 9 and just sleep for that duration.
+We've also declared two tasks by decorating two methods with @task, one of which has been given a higher weight (3).
+When a User of this type runs it'll pick one of either hello or view_item - with three times the chance of picking view_item - call that method and then pick a duration uniformly between 5 and 9 and just sleep for that duration.
 After it's wait time it'll pick a new task and keep repeating that.

 '''

+@task(3)

-def view_post(self):
+def view_item(self):

-post_id = random.randint(1, 10000)
+item_id = random.randint(1, 10000)

-self.client.get("/post?id=%i" % post_id, name="/post?id=[post-id]")
+self.client.get(f"/item?id={item_id}", name="/item")

 '''

-In the view\post task we load a dynamic URL by using a query parameter that is a number picked at random between 1 and 10000.
-In order to not get 10k entries in Locust's statistics - since the stats is grouped on the URL - we use the name parameter to group all those requests under an entry named "/post?id=[post-id]" instead.
+In the view_item task we load a dynamic URL by using a query parameter that is a number picked at random between 1 and 10000.
+In order to not get 10k separate entries in Locust's statistics - since the stats is grouped on the URL - we use the name parameter to group all those requests under an entry named "/item" instead.